 Listen to your heart when training

 1 – The first tip from my 15 top triathlon running tips.
-Use a heart rate monitor is something we have recommended previously for the bike and in the run it is no different.
+Use a heart rate monitor.
+It is something I have recommended previously for the bike and in the run it is no different.
 By monitoring your heart rate while on the run you have a method to understand which training zone you are in.
 The key here is not to leave yourself running in Zone 2 for your whole run where you are not pushing yourself enough.
 Equally a full run in zone 5 will be pushing your body to breaking point and at risk of injury.
-Monitor your stride length

-Monitor your stride length
+Monitor your stride length when running

 Keep Variety in your running routes

-38 – Few triathlon races have the same course so the same should be for your training.
+3 – Few triathlon races have the same course so the same should be for your training.
 If you run every session over the same course your body will become comfortable in that distance and course.
 When you come to race and the elevation or surface changes it can throw your run.
 Keep variety in your course to develop strength and increase your race day performance.
 I recently raced in the Croyde Ocean Triathlon where the terrain is varied from sand to gravel and some serious climbs and descents.
 My training hadn’t matched this and I suffered.

 Work on negative split runs

-39 – If you can work to drive a faster finish than start to your run.
+4 – If you can work to drive a faster finish than start to your run.
 A negative split means you run the second half of the run quicker than the first half.
 This might mean deliberately running the first half slower to achieve it but ultimately it will help you build distance and speed into your overall run.

 Don’t make every run a flat out pace

-40 – Running every training run like it was your last ever race can mean that you push your body too hard.
+5 – Running every training run like it was your last ever race can mean that you push your body too hard.
 It can also mean that you become demotivated as you perpetually seek to go faster in each and every session.
 Include slower paced, longer distance runs into your running where you have less focus on the pace.

 Run with your arms

-41 – Running isn’t all about the legs.
+6 – Running isn’t all about the legs.
 When you run the motion of your arms also affects the pace and effectiveness of your running.
 The cadence of your legs is heavily affected by the pace of your arms.
 The same is true in reverse for swimming.
 The natural flow of your body means to run efficiently and quickly consider your arm swing and motion.
 Keep the arms moving and tune into the pace of your swing.
 Quicker arms, quicker legs.
 This is key to part of your running form.

 Vary the time you run at

-42 – If you are a morning runner who likes to run before breakfast try a lunchtime run.
+7 – If you are a morning runner who likes to run before breakfast try a lunchtime run.
 Likewise any regular running timeslot mix it up and run at a different time.
 If you body becomes too adjusted to a specific running at any different time can impact your performance.
 Keep shocking your body and surprising it with when and where you run.

-43 – It may sound daft but remembering to breathe while running is key.
+8 – It may sound daft but remembering to breathe while running is key.
 This is about finding your breathing pattern that works for you.
 The concept is the same with swimming although in swimming more obvious as you are underwater.
 While running it is also essential to understand if you perform better breathing through your mouth or your nose.
 Inhale and exhale using different techniques.
 Try different approaches until you find what works for you.
 Most important is that the technique that works for you does not leave you gasping for breathe.
 You should be relaxed and breathing easy.

 Use the right technology to support your triathlon running

-44 – There is a wealth of running apps from Strava, Nike Run Club, Garmin Connect, etc. All of these have their own merits but they offer similar technology that allows you to track your run performance.
+9 – There is a wealth of running apps from Strava, Nike Run Club, Garmin Connect, etc. All of these have their own merits but they offer similar technology that allows you to track your run performance.
 Tracking your running means you can monitor distances and pace to determine how your running changes.
 It is also useful to monitor if you are running too much or not enough.
 Running too much can also be a problem leading to injury if not introduced gradually.
 My preference is to run with the Nike Run Club app that gives an average run update through my headphones while running.
 I also capture my running in Garmin as a single place for all my triathlon training which can work alongside Nike Run Club.

 Listen to a Podcast or Audio Book while running

-45 – Your run can be a back to nature experience but it isn’t always this way.
+10 – Your run can be a back to nature experience but it isn’t always this way.
 If running around towns and cities it can be less relaxing than a beautiful riverside trail.
 If running along roads or paths you can find it monotonous and this can result in demotivation.
 You can use your run time to benefit your mind as well as your body with a Podcast or Audio Book.
 This can give you added motivation to run as you want to get out there and hear more.
 If you are looking for a good book suggestion we loved “I’m here to Win” by Chris McCormack.
 Great storytelling.
 We did a 100 page book review if you want a bite sized version of this.

 Find someone to run with

-46 – Running with someone else or in a group is a huge motivator.
+11 – Running with someone else or in a group is a huge motivator.
 It motivates you out the door as you don’t want to let others down and it drives your performance.
 Running alone can be all too easy to give yourself an easy run.
 Others will push you harder than running alone.
 It also helps break up the monotony of running at times as you enjoy the banter and company of others on your run.
 If you are part of a triathlon club (use our list of UK triathlon clubs if you are looking) then you have access to free coaching.
 A 121 coach can be expensive but triathlon club running sessions give you access to qualified coaches for less than the price of a sandwich.

 Find a local Sports Physio

 12 – Running is tough on your body.
 Especially if you are heading North of 50 miles a month worth of running.
 If you want to maintain this then looking after your body will be increasingly important.
 A sports physio can help to break down damaged muscle tissue with deep tissue massage and flexibility exercises.
 This is not a one and done solution and something worth maintaining while your running load is high.
 This coupled with stretching properly will help ensure you look after your body and avoid injury.

 Have a Gait Analysis of your running style